Attendance FAQ

 Why do you issue fixed penalty notices if parents/carers remove their children for a holiday?

-We expect honesty in our dealings with parents/carers and we are sure parents/carers wish to model this to their children.
-However, it is also our experience that children will tell their friends of their holiday who inadvertently tell their teachers.
+We expect honesty in our dealings with parents/carers and we are sure parents/carers expect honesty from the school and wish to model this to their children.
+However, it is also our experience that children will tell their friends of their holiday who often share this with school staff.
 The length of absence can also trigger attendance officer investigation, including home visits, leading to the truth of the matter.

 What should I do if my child is reluctant to attend school?